Last updated on June 9th, 2023 at 10:49 am

-A company called ActiveCampaign is trying to help marketers frustrated by A/B tests that fail to improve the results of e-mail campaigns with a machine learning-based application designed to predict what’s most likely to trigger an opening or other form of engagement.
+A company called ActiveCampaign is trying to adopt machine learning in e-mail marketing in order to help marketers frustrated by A/B tests that fail to improve the results of e-mail campaigns with a machine learning-based application designed to predict what’s most likely to trigger an opening or other form of engagement.

 Based in Chicago, ActiveCampaign had already launched a tool called Predictive Sending this past May.
 However Predictive Content, which will be available for the Professional and Enterprise versions of its platform, focuses more on what’s being sent in order to help personal messages to drive better experiences for recipients.

 Those who use ActiveCampaign’s Email Designer tool, for instance, will be able to create five different versions of a single message.
 These will be associated with preference profiles based on who will receive it.